I tested the 004 parka from Bastong (the South Korean Barbour)

 Coincidence?

-I DO NOT BELIEVE.
+I DON'T BELIEVE.

 But I don't really know what to do with this information.